Paqmind/platform/README.md

 2. Tickets about the platforms bugs should also be raised here.
 3. General questions shouldn't be raised here (use Disqus threads or Quora/Stackoverflow/...).

 Make a search before your raise a ticket.
-All tickets should have be formatted like:
+All tickets should be formatted like:

 ```
 {course}/{lesson}/{challenge}